-DIAMOND DISTANCE

-DIAMOND HEIGHT

-b.

-For all badge claims, the pilot must be alone in the glider.
+A given flight may qualify for every soaring performance that meets the defined requirements.

-2.2.1 Silver Badge The Silver badge is achieved on completing these soaring performances: a.
+- 2.2.1 Silver Badge The Silver badge is achieved on completing these soaring performances: - a.
 SILVER DISTANCE A straight distance flight from a start at release to a finish fix located at least 50 km from release and at least 50 km from the fix recorded at the beginning of the take-off roll.
-Silver distance and any longer declared distance may both be claimed for the same flight, see SC3C-2.2.
-The Silver distance should not be flown with guidance from another pilot. b.
-SILVER DURATION A duration flight of at least 5 hours.
-C. SILVER HEIGHT A gain of height of at least 1000 metres.
-2.2.2 Gold Badge The Gold badge is achieved on completing these soaring performances: a.
-GOLD DISTANCE A distance flight of at least 300 kilometres as defined in 1.4.2d to 1.4.2h. b.
-GOLD DURATION A duration flight of at least 5 hours. b. c.
-GOLD DURATION GOLD HEIGHT A duration flight of at least 5 hours.
-A gain of height of at least 3000 metres.

-A gain of height of at least 5000 metres.
+Note: The Silver distance should be flown without guidance from another pilot.
+See SC3C-2.3.

+- b.
+SILVER DURATION A duration flight of at least 5 hours. - c.
+SILVER HEIGHT A gain of height of at least 1000 metres. - 2.2.2 Gold Badge The Gold badge is achieved on completing these soaring performances: - GOLD DISTANCE A distance flight of at least 300 kilometres as defined in 1.4.2d to 1.4.2h. - b.
+GOLD DURATION A duration flight of at least 5 hours. - c.
+GOLD HEIGHT A gain of height of at least 3000 metres. - 2.2.3 Diamonds There are three Diamond tasks, each achieved by completing one of the soaring performances below: - a.
+DIAMOND GOAL A distance flight of at least 300 kilometres over an out-and-return (1.4.2g) or triangle (1.4.2h) course.
+The triangle geometry is not retricted. - b.
+DIAMOND DISTANCE A distance flight of at least 500 kilometres as defined in 1.4.2d to 1.4.2h. - c.
+DIAMOND HEIGHT A gain of height of at least 5000 metres.
-SC3-2019

-or triangle (1.4.2h) course.
-There is no restriction on the triangle geometry.

-A distance flight of at least 500 kilometres as defined in 1.4.2d to 1.4.2h.

 - 2.2.4 FAI Diploma flights FAI Diploma flights begin with a minimum distance of 750 km and increase in 250 km increments.
 They may use any course defined in 1.4.2d through 1.4.2h.
-A Diploma is awarded once only for the incremental distance immediately less than the distance flown. - 2.2.5 Diamond and Diploma badge registration On completion of all three Diamonds or any Diploma flight, the NAC shall provide the information held in its national register per 2.0a to the FAI at info@fai.org.
-In turn, the FAI will enter the name of the pilot in an international register, and award the pilot a Diploma to recognise these flights. - 2.2.6 Control and allowed use of FRs & PRs The OO shall provide control (2.0b) by noting the type and serial number of each FR and PR, and inspect its installation as described in its approval document.
+A Diploma is awarded once only for the incremental distance immediately less than the distance flown. - 2.2.5 Diamond and Diploma badge registration On completion of all three Diamonds or any Diploma flight, the NAC shall provide the information held in its national register per 2.0a to the FAI at record@fai.org.
+In turn, the FAI will enter the name of the pilot in an international register, and award the pilot a Diploma to recognise these flights. - 2.2.6 Control and allowed use of FRs & PRs An OO shall provide control (2.0b) by noting the type and serial ID of each FR and PR, and inspect its installation as described in its approval document.
+This data is to be made available to the OO present during the transfer of data after the landing (4.3.3) and to the Data Analyst (4.3.4).
 In addition: - a.
-Silver or Gold claims must be recorded either by a Position Recorder ("PR") approved by the "controlling NAC" as in 2.6, or by an FR approved by the GNSS Flight Recorder Approval Committee (GFAC) to Levels 1, 2, or 3. - b.
+Silver or Gold claims must be recorded either by an FR approved to Levels 1, 2, or 3, or by a PR approved by the "controlling NAC" as in 2.6. - b.
 Diamond claims require an FR approved by GFAC to Levels 1, 2, or 3. - c.
 Diploma flights require an FR approved by GFAC to Levels 1 or 2.